ArkinSolomon/xpkg-client/README.md

 #### Resources

-Resources are essentially paths to immutable folders.
+Resources are essentially paths to immutable directories.
 Items of resources can be accessed using pathlike strings.

 #### MutableResources

-A mutable resource is similar to a resource, however they are able to be modified.
+A mutable resource is similar to a resource, however they can be modified.

+#### Files

+A file is a path to a single file, as opposed to a directory (which is a resource).
+Files usually point to an item within a resource or a mutable resource.

 #### Environment variables